TG-TG-TG-TG-TG-TG/TPU-Tutorials/Training-on-TPU-Pod-withTF.md

 nano downloadgcs.py
 ```

-Then paste the following Python script into the file:
+Then paste the following Python script into the file: (this script will download and tokenize a Fineweb 10B sample.)

 ```python
 import os